 - Practical training

-- Visa stamp may be considered cancelled
+- Visa stamp may be cancelled

-How do I get back in status?
+To get back in status:

 How long can I stay in the U.S.?